G303K/Module-5-Challenge/README.md

 >
 > * A repository that only includes starter code

 This Challenge is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria.
+* Satisfies all of the above acceptance criteria plus the following:

+  * Uses a date utility library to work with date and time

 ### Deployment: 32%

-* Application deployed at live URL.
+* Application deployed at live URL

-* Application loads with no errors.
+* Application loads with no errors

-* Application GitHub URL submitted.
+* Application GitHub URL submitted

-* GitHub repository that contains application code.
+* GitHub repo contains application code

 ### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate.
+* Application user experience is intuitive and easy to navigate

-* Application user interface style is clean and polished.
+* Application user interface style is clean and polished

-* Application resembles the mock-up functionality provided in the Challenge instructions.
+* Application resembles the mock-up functionality provided in the Challenge instructions

 ### Repository Quality: 13%

-* Repository has a unique name.
+* Repository has a unique name

-* Repository follows best practices for file structure and naming conventions.
+* Repository follows best practices for file structure and naming conventions

 * Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.
+* Repository contains multiple descriptive commit messages

-* Repository contains quality readme file with description, screenshot, and link to deployed application.
+* Repository contains quality README file with description, screenshot, and link to deployed application

 ## Review

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository, with a unique name and a README describing the project

 - - -
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.